vehicle-lang/tutorial/README.md

 4. Using the Vehicle command line, verify your specification, i.e. check whether the properties hold.

-# Chapter 2.
-Proving Neural Network Robustness
+# Proving Neural Network Robustness

 ## Neural Network Robustness as a Verification Property